EhsanBitaraf/triple-a/README.md

 #### Get and Save list of article identifier base on search term

-Get list of article identifier (PMID) base on search term and save into knowledge repository in first state (0):
+Get list of article identifier like PMID base on search term and save into knowledge repository in first state (0):

 use this command:
 ```shell